traefik/mesh/docs/content/index.md

-# I3o: Simple Service Mesh
+# Maesh: Simple Service Mesh

-I3o is a simple service mesh that provides metrics, tracing, and more into your cluster in a non-intrusive way.
+Maesh is a simple service mesh that provides metrics, tracing, and more into your cluster in a non-intrusive way.

 ## Prerequisites